Circle packing and Riemann uniformization of random planar maps in an ergodic scale-free environment: Introduction

 A planar map $\cM$ can be embedded in $\wh{\bbC}$ (as described in the previous paragraph) in a number of different ways.
 In this paper, we focus on two natural embeddings: the \emph{circle packing} and the \emph{Riemann uniformization embedding}.
-These two embeddings are canonical examples of \emph{discrete conformal embeddings}. {This means in particular that} embeddings of the same planar map in different domains induce {(or is believed to induce)} a map that approximates the conformal map between the two domains.
-For circle packing, this was conjectured by Thurston and solved in~\cite{RodinSullivan87} in the uniformly bounded degree case\footnote{The paper only considers the case of the hexagonal lattice, but it is commented in~\cite{HeSchramm} that the proof in~\cite{RodinSullivan87} also works for uniformly bounded degrees.} and by~\cite{HeSchramm} in full generality.
+These two embeddings are canonical examples of \emph{discrete conformal embeddings}. {This means in particular that} embeddings of the same planar map in different domains induce (or is believed to induce) a map that approximates the conformal map between the two domains.
+For circle packing, this was conjectured by Thurston and solved in~\cite{RodinSullivan87} in the case of the hexagonal lattice, in~\cite{kS90,kS96} for circle packings with uniformly bounded radii ratio for neighboring disks via probabilistic methods, and by~\cite{HeSchramm} in full generality.
 For Riemann uniformization embedding, this follows from the definition.

 Let $\cM$ be a simple planar map with vertex set $\cV\cM$.
 We say that a collection $\cP = (D_v:v\in\cV\cM)$ of closed disks with disjoint interiors is a \textit{circle packing} for $\cM$, if two disks $D_v$ and $D_{v'}$ are tangent if and only if the vertices $v$ and $v'$ are connected by an edge.
 This gives an embedding of the planar map, with the vertices embedded at the centers of the disks and the edges are straight line segments connecting the centers of tangent disks.
 By the celebrated Koebe-Andreev-Thurston circle packing theorem, any finite simple planar map has a circle packing, and for disks triangulations, there exists a unique circle packing in the unit disk $\bbD$ up to M\"{o}bius transforms.
 For infinite plane triangulations, the existence of a circle packing is a straightforward consequence of the tightness from the Ring Lemma~\cite{RodinSullivan87} (Lemma~\ref{lem:Ring-Lemma}), and the uniqueness up to M\"{o}bius transforms was proved by Schramm~\cite{Schramm91}.
 In this case, there is a dichotomy: an infinite plane triangulation $\cT$ is \emph{circle packing parabolic} (resp.\ \emph{circle packing hyperbolic}), if there exists a circle packing $\cP$ for $\cT$, such that the union of all the faces and edges (a.k.a.\ the \emph{carrier} of $\cP$) is equal to the whole plane (resp.\ unit disk).
 In~\cite{HeSchramm-hy-pa}, it was further shown that, if the simple random walk on $\cT$ is recurrent, then $\cT$ is circle packing parabolic, while if $\cT$ has uniformly bounded degree and the simple random walk on $\cT$ is transient, then $\cT$ is circle packing hyperbolic.
 There are numerous applications of circle packings.
 For instance, circle packing is closely related to He and Schramm's work on the Koebe conjecture~\cite{HSKoebe}, and has played an important role on the proof of recurrence of random walks on random graphs~\cite{BenjaminiSchramm01,GNrecurrence}.
 See also~\cite{circlepackingbook,Nachmiaslec} for a comprehensive introduction on circle packing and related topics.